 Small children often rock back and forth.
-These motions – in which the entire body rhythmically moves or, in some cases, the head thrashes – are pretty common behaviors, says Dr. Leonard B. Pollack, a Henry Ford Health System pediatrician based in Sterling Heights.
+These motions – in which the entire body rhythmically moves or, in some cases, the head thrashes – are pretty common behaviors, says Dr. Leonard B. Pollack, a Henry Ford Health System pediatrician.

 If it’s an occasional occurrence, he notes, it’s entirely normal; in rare cases, though, it might be a sign of autism or a related issue.

 Body rocking in toddlers can start as early as 6-9 months, the Cleveland Clinic reports, and continue for a few years.

 “It’s usually the kid sitting on the floor with his hands on the floor between his legs, literally rocking back to forth,” Pollack says.
 It can happen standing or sitting, the clinic notes.
 Sometimes, a child lies down and bangs his head into a pillow or mattress or, if standing upright, against a wall.

 “Usually it’s a pretty rapid rocking – every one to two seconds,” Pollack says, and, in most cases, “won’t be more than a few minutes.”
 Humming and vocal sounds may occur too but, Pollack notes, that “doesn’t really distinguish normal from abnormal.”

 He adds, “It’s relatively brief if kids don’t attract the parents’ attention.”

 Why they do it

 Attention-grabbing can be one culprit, Pollack explains: “It’s more pronounced if they are very tired or if the child is very bored and nothing is stimulating them.”

 Older toddlers “may not want to nap or go to bed, so they could be doing anything to avoid that,” he notes.
 However, it’s typically not a willful tactic.
 “If you think of children that age, when they’re doing something intentional, it doesn’t last long.
 They’re unlikely to stick with anything for a couple of minutes.”